lzhenn/njord-postprocess/README.md

 Njord postprocess pipeline is a package to postprocess WRF+ROMS+SWAN output in the framework of COAWST.

-It take advantage of multiprocessing to accelerate postprocessing.
+It take advantages of multiprocessing to accelerate postprocessing.
+The individual module can be applied to WRF, ROMS, or SWAN independently.

 ### Usage